-But as mentioned in the previous part of this Future of Energy series (where we went a bit overboard kissing solar’s butt), sun power isn’t the only renewable game in town.
+But as mentioned in the previous part of this Future of Energy series, solar power isn’t the only renewable game in town.
 In fact, there are a variety of renewable energy options whose technology is developing just as fast as solar, and whose costs and electricity output are (in some cases) beating solar.

 On the flip side, we’re also going to talk about what I like to call “wildcard renewables.”
 These are new and incredibly powerful energy sources that produce zero carbon emissions, but whose secondary costs on the environment and society have yet to be studied (and may prove harmful).